MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailUser.md

 ### -HVEAccount
 This parameter is available only in the cloud-based service.

-The HVEAccount switch parameter specifies, that this mail user is an account that is specifically used for the [High volume email service](/exchange/mail-flow-best-practices/high-volume-mails-m365).
+The HVEAccount switch parameter specifies that this mail user is an account that is specifically used for the [High volume email service](/exchange/mail-flow-best-practices/high-volume-mails-m365).
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter